 Miss America, 1945: Photos From the Old-School Jersey Shore

-Long before the phrase “Jersey shore” conjured images of heavily made-up young women engaging in booze-fueled casual sex with “gorilla juiceheads” — as Snooki Polizzi sweetly characterizes her male ideal — many of New Jersey’s beach communities had a genuine air of glamor about them.
+Long before the phrase “Jersey shore” conjured images of heavily made-up young women engaging in booze-fueled casual sex with “gorilla juiceheads” — as Snooki Polizzi sweetly used to characterize her male ideal — many of New Jersey’s beach communities had a genuine air of glamor about them.
 No one would mistake the state’s beach towns for St. Tropez or Ipanema, of course; but there was nevertheless an excitement about some places “down the shore,” like Atlantic City, that fed on New York’s electric proximity while providing visitors with a feeling of escape as well as wider (and perhaps bawdier) vistas.

 For instance, one of the signature draws along the famous boardwalk in “the world’s favorite playground” was the annual Miss America pageant, held (until relatively recently) every September in that neon city by the sea.
 Conceived in 1921 as a way to keep at least some of the summer crowds around and, of course, spending money after Labor Day, the pageant lit up Atlantic City for nine decades before packing up and moving, in 2006, to Vegas.
 As the granddaddy — or rather, the grandma — of beauty contests, the pageant seemed to say something at once profound and quite silly about the culture that spawned it.